 The Dover Poker Room lies about 20 minutes northwest of Portsmouth NH.
 It is not far from the bustling New Hampshire seacoast.
 From Portsmouth, head up Spaulding Turnpike (Route 16) to exit 9.
 The poker room is about a mile off the highway.
 The Central Avenue area where the card room is located is filled with retail and fast food options.
 Downtown Dover NH is just a couple miles away, and offers a number of restaurants and a decent area to stroll around.

 The poker room itself offers five table games at this time (blackjack and roulette).
-With New Hampshire recently clearing the way for traditional slot machines, a large room of slots is ready to go once legislation is finalized.
-As of now, there is a row of (NH style) slots games.
+They also offer slot machines based on historic horse races.
+These new slot machines have recently been legalized in New Hampshire.
 The complex also features several Draft Kings machines and betting windows.
 There are a lot of entertainment/gambling options in this relatively small complex.

 The kitchen offers a fairly extensive menu, with offerings similar to Filotimo Manchester.
 The beer list offers a nice range of options.
 There are about 15 tables outside the poker room where you can sit and have a meal and/or drinks.
 The bar area is right at the main casino entrance next to the Draft Kings betting area.